 In fact, it’s so simple to make, you’ll think twice before buying a pre-made pie shell again!
 You’ll love this simple recipe for preparing the tastiest, flakiest, and best vegan pie crust ever!

-Making your own pie crust is quick, easy & sooo good!
+Making your own pie crust is quick, easy & so good!

 Use this easy vegan crust recipe for sweets and savories!

 Plain or fancy, you can create fabulous baked items with this simple recipe.

 Who doesn’t like playing with dough?
 When I was a kid, I loved being in the kitchen when my mom baked pies.
 After she rolled out the dough she needed, she would give me the excess scraps of dough that were trimmed from around the pie plates.
 I had so much fun playing with those pieces, using a rolling pin and cookie cutters to create little shapes.
 Mom would let me sprinkle cinnamon and sugar on them and bake them in the hot oven along side her pies.
 Years later, when my kids were little, I loved baking with them, just like I did with my mom.